-Air conditioners are often installed on concrete pads.
-Over time, the pad can crack, shift or sink.
-This can cause malfunctions and even premature replacement.
-Let’s discuss some of the problems that can happen and how to repair an air conditioner that isn’t level.
+Air conditioners are usually installed on concrete pads.
+Over time, the pad could crack, shift or sink.
+This can result in malfunctions and even premature failure.
+Let’s go over some of the issues that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is an important part.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
-Once the compressor releases heat under pressure, the refrigerant turns into liquid again.
+Your air conditioner’s compressor is a critical part.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
+Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.

 This can create:

 - A compressor that’s too hot.

 - More expensive electricity bills due to less efficient cooling.

 The compressor is one of the costliest parts to replace on your air conditioner.
 If it fails, you’re better off doing air conditioning installation due to this part’s cost.